AntonioMrtz/SpotifyElectron/docs/backend/SETUP.md

 pip install -r requirements-test.txt;

 ```
-4. Run the app in hot reload debug mode, launcht the provided vscode script or run:
+### 4. Run the app in hot reload debug mode, launcht the provided vscode script or run:

 ```
 python -m app
 ```

-5. The app will be deploy at **http://127.0.0.1:8000/**.
-API docs will be at **http://127.0.0.1:8000/docs**
+### 5. The app will be deploy at **[http://127.0.0.1:8000/](http://127.0.0.1:8000/)**.
+API docs will be at **[http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs)**

 ## 🐳 Docker deployment

 In this section we will cover how to use Docker for local development or for production deployment.
 All the necessary tools for development such as a mongoDB database is provided with the dev enviroment script described below.
-For morre info check the [extendend docker documentation](Docker.md).
+For more info check the [extended docker documentation](Docker.md).

 1. Go to docker folder
 ```